Entry Requirements

 Part One

-To study on Part One of the ICCA Bar Course you must meet the following entry requirements by the time you enrol:
+To study on Part One of the ICCA Bar Course you must meet the following academic entry requirements by the time you enrol:

 • An acceptable law degree awarded at a minimum level of Upper Second Class (2:1); or a degree in any other subject awarded at a minimum level of Lower Second Class (2:2) together with a Graduate Diploma in Law (or equivalent law conversion course) with a Commendation or a Distinction